 In addition, look for ways to get more qualitative data to understand your A/B test results.
 Analyze heat maps to see exactly how visitors navigate your site and where they click or get confused.
 And, if possible, consider running a survey or user test to get more in-depth, anecdotal feedback.

 A/B testing for long-term success

 A/B testing should not be a one-and-done activity.
 While there is value in running one-off A/B tests based on specific needs (like testing a time-bound promotion or changing tests based on the season), this experimental mindset should be incorporated into your long-term strategy.
 Ideally, you would always be running a series of tests across your online store, both to try new things and reconfirm existing hypotheses.
 (After all, a winning test variation from 12 months ago may no longer be valid!)

 The bottom line: Trying to identify the “perfect” design for your online store can be overwhelming and filled with subjectivity.
 With A/B testing, you can get one step closer to designing the most optimal site for your business and customers.
 So when in doubt, run a test.

 Ready to start selling online?
-Create your eCommerce website today.
+Create your free eCommerce website today.